bonzanini/CheerMeApp-demo/README.rst

 Please notice this is **experimental** (use at your own risk).
 Also see "Known Limitations" below.

+I also wrote a `blog post <http://marcobonzanini.com/2015/08/10/building-a-search-as-you-type-feature-with-elasticsearch-angularjs-and-flask>`_ about this, that walks you through the code.

 Installation
 ------------

 Assumptions:

 * Elasticsearch is running locally (localhost:9200)
+* Tested on Elasticsearch 1.* (the mapping doesn't work on Elasticsearch 2.*)
 * Tested on Python 3.4
 * Use virtualenv to install Python dependencies